Visual Look Breakdown: Dawn of the Dolphins

 The documentary was to be a mixture of fly-on-the-wall observational style camerawork, set-up interviews, bold graphics and high-intensity game footage.
 After talking through everything, Nick was comfortable and happy to give senior colourist Angela Cerasi the freedom to bring all the elements together in the way she saw best fit.

 Angela jumped at the freedom to bring her creativity to the table!
 She did flag however that it was important for Nick to view the first 2 minutes of the grade and approve it, before she went ahead with the rest of the film.
-Together with Post Producer Rob Sarroff, they decided the SDR grade should be the primary format, and then an HDR trim pass happen afterwards.
+Together with Post Producer Rob Sarroff, they decided the SDR grade should be the primary format, and then an HDR trim pass happened afterwards.

 Angela created a suite of looks which included; interviews, team training, meeting rooms/office, exterior Redcliffe, exterior UK and rugby league footage.